Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2015-02-10-deploy-envoy.md

 <script type="text/javascript" src="//cdn.sublimevideo.net/js/h4bb7ywv.js"></script>

 We'll use Laravel's Envoy to deploy a PHP application to a production server.
-This will make a new diretory, clone the repository into it, run any needed build steps, and then finally swap the new code out with the older code, so that the new code is then served by Nginx and PHP-FPM.
+This will make a new release directory, clone the repository into it, run any needed build steps, and then finally swap the new code out with the older code, so that Nginx and PHP-FPM serve the new code..

 <video id="119176265" class="sublime" poster="https://s3.amazonaws.com/serversforhackers/sfh-bumper-compressor.png" width="1280" height="720" title="Deployment with Envoy" data-uid="119176265" data-autoresize="fit" preload="none">
   <source src="http://player.vimeo.com/external/119176265.hd.mp4?s=def43afc3a02149647a7c8fc48321bb5" data-quality="hd" />